What Is a Letter of Intent to Bid? | The Bid Lab

 Procurement offices might require vendors to submit an LOI to help them gauge the level of interest in the RFP.

 Government agencies must follow strict procurement guidelines when spending taxpayer dollars.
 To further this, the agency must have a specific number of vendors interested in responding to their RFP to ascertain competition and ensure that all vendors get fair consideration.
-By requiring an LOI from vendors, the agency is able to make an educated decision on whether to continue the RFP process if enough interest is received.
-Alternatively, if not enough vendors show interest, this allows the agency to save the time and resources by pausing the procurement process sooner rather than later.
+By requiring an LOI from vendors, the agency can make an educated decision on whether to continue the RFP process if enough interest is received.
+Alternatively, if not enough vendors show interest, this allows the agency to save time and resources by pausing the procurement process sooner rather than later.

 How to Write a LOI